For-a-few-DPPs-more/structure-factor/README.md

 ## Related paper

-We wrote a companion paper to `structure_factor`, tilted "Exploring the hyperuniformity of a point process using structure_factor" explaining in detail the mathematical foundations behind the estimators present in `structure_factor`.
+We wrote a companion paper to `structure_factor`, tilted "Exploring the hyperuniformity of a point process using structure_factor" (which will be published soon) explaining in detail the mathematical foundations behind the estimators present in `structure_factor`.
 This paper also contains detailed tests of this package on 3 different point processes and discuss the results and  the limitations of the package.

 ## Dependencies